The Magnificent Seven: Soundtrack

 At the 33rd Academy Awards, the score was nominated for Best Score of a Dramatic or Comedy Picture, losing to Ernest Gold's score for Exodus.
 In 2005, the score for The Magnificent Seven was listed at No. 8 on the American Film Institute's list of the top 25 American film scores.
+In June 2026, CBS News included the score in its list of the 250 essential American songs of the past 250 years.

 In other media

 Bernstein's score has frequently been quoted in the media and popular culture.
 Starting in 1963, the theme was used in commercials in the U.S. for Marlboro cigarettes for many years.
 The 1965 movie The Sons of Katie Elder used much of the same music.
-In the James Bond film Moonraker, the theme is used as Bond is riding through Rio de Janeiro.
-In the 2005 film The Ringer; in the 2015 film Hardcore Henry; as entrance music for the British band James, as well as episodes of The Simpsons that had a "Western" theme (mainly in the episode titled "Dude, Where's My Ranch?").
+It was also used in the James Bond film Moonraker as Bond is riding through Rio de Janeiro; in the 2005 film The Ringer; in the 2015 film Hardcore Henry; as entrance music for the British band James; as well as in episodes of The Simpsons that had a "Western" theme (mainly in the episode titled "Dude, Where's My Ranch?").
 The opening horn riff in Arthur Conley's 1967 hit "Sweet Soul Music" is borrowed from the theme.
 Canadian band Kon Kan use the opening bars of the theme in their single "I Beg Your Pardon".
 Celtic Football Club (Glasgow, Scotland) used the theme music whenever Henrik Larsson scored a goal.
 The 2008 J-pop song "Ōgoe Diamond" by AKB48 also used part of the main theme.

 United States

-The Cheers episode "Diane Chambers Day" (season 4, episode 22) revolves around the bar denizens being invited to watch The Magnificent Seven and ends with them singing an a cappella version of the theme.
+The Cheers episode "Diane Chambers Day" (season 4, episode 22) revolves around the bar's regular customers being invited to watch The Magnificent Seven and ends with them singing an a cappella version of the theme.

 The Mick Jones 1980s band Big Audio Dynamite covered the song as "Keep off the Grass", although this cover was not officially released.
 In 1995, the KLF also did a drum and bass cover of the main title as "The Magnificent"; it was released under the group alias One World Orchestra on the charity compilation The Help Album.

 In 1992, the main theme of The Magnificent Seven came into use on a section of the Disneyland Railroad at Disneyland Paris.
 Portions of the theme play as the train exits the Grand Canyon diorama tunnel behind Phantom Manor, enters Frontierland, and travels along the bank of the Rivers of the Far West.

-The "Main Title" was used as an intro tune on many nights of Bruce Springsteen's 2012 Wrecking Ball World Tour.
+The "Main Title" was used as an introductory tune on many nights of Bruce Springsteen's 2012 Wrecking Ball World Tour.
 The theme was played as the E Street Band entered the stage, adding to the dramatic atmosphere in the stadium.

+Composer David Yazbek quotes the main theme in the song "Man" from his 2000 stage musical The Full Monty.